iamc/OMD-hands-on/OMD-tutorial-en.rst

     ipaddresses['VB-host'] = '192.168.56.1'

-After installing the check_mk agent in the VB-host we manually inventorize it and update the Nagios core with the ``check_mk`` command::
+After installing the check_mk agent in the `"VB-host"` we manually inventorize it and update the Nagios core with the ``check_mk`` command::

     check_mk -I VB-host